Kiko Barzaga

-Francisco "Kiko" Austria Barzaga (born September 12, 1998) is a Filipino politician, activist and animal welfare advocate who has served as the representative for Cavite's fourth district since 2025.
+Francisco "Kiko" Austria Barzaga (born September 12, 1998) is a Filipino politician, animal welfare advocate, and social media influencer who previously served as the representative for Cavite's 4th district from 2025 until his expulsion from the House of Representatives in 2026.
+Before that, he was suspended for 60 days from December 1, 2025, for disorderly behavior and misconduct.
+He briefly returned on January 30, 2026, but was suspended once again on February 4, 2026.
 During his tenure, he also served as an assistant majority leader from July 2025 until his resignation in September that year.
-A member of the Barzaga political family based in Dasmariñas, he served as a member of that city's council from 2019 to 2025 and an ex officio member of the Cavite Provincial Board as the president of Philippine Councilors League for the province from 2022 to 2025.
+A member of the Barzaga political family based in Dasmariñas, he served as a member of that city's council from 2019 to 2025 and an ex officio member of the Cavite Provincial Board as the President of the Philippine Councilors League from 2022 to 2025.
+He is the third person in Philippine history to be expelled from Congress after Arnie Teves in 2023 and Dominador Gómez in 1908.

-Barzaga is the second-youngest member of the 20th Congress after Tingog Party List representative Andrew Julian Romualdez.
-Barzaga is an independent after resigning from the National Unity Party in 2025.
+Before his expulsion, Barzaga was the second-youngest member of the 20th Congress after Tingog Party List representative Andrew Julian Romualdez.
+Since 2026, he is a member of the Partido Demokratiko Pilipino.
+Barzaga was an Independent for almost seven months after resigning from the National Unity Party in 2025.

-He is known for his online presence for "shitposting" positioning himself as a critic of the administration of President Bongbong Marcos and an ally of the Dutertes.
-He is facing ethics complaint in the House of Representatives for unethical behavior and a separate criminal charges for sedition and rebellion.
+He is known for his online presence for "shitposting," positioning himself as a critic of the current Marcos administration and an ally of the Duterte's.
+He faced ethics complaints in the House of Representatives for unethical behavior and numerous criminal charges for sedition and rebellion.

 Early life and education

-Francisco "Kiko" Austria Barzaga was born on September 12, 1998 in Dasmariñas, Cavite, to then municipal mayor Elpidio Barzaga Jr. and then barangay San Simon councilor Jenny Barzaga (née Austria).
-He was named after his ancestor Francisco E. Barzaga, who had served as municipal president of Dasmariñas in 1900.
-He is also the older brother of incumbent Dasmariñas vice mayor Elpidio "Third" Barzaga III and Lorenzo Barzaga.
+Francisco Austria Barzaga was born on September 12, 1998 in Dasmariñas, Cavite, to then municipal mayor Elpidio Barzaga Jr. and then barangay San Simon councilor Jenny Barzaga (née Austria).
+He was named after his great-grandfather Francisco E. Barzaga, who had served as municipal president of Dasmariñas in 1900 and from 1922 to 1924.
+He is also the older brother of incumbent Dasmariñas mayor Elpidio "Third" Barzaga III and Lorenzo "Enzo" Barzaga.

 Barzaga had delayed his college pursuit as of 2017 due to his political preparations, which led to his election as a Dasmariñas city councilor in 2019.
 He then enrolled at the De La Salle University – Dasmariñas in 2022 to pursue a degree in political science.
 However, he dropped out in 2025 during his third year due to the demands of his alderman duties and congressional candidacy.
-In an interview with Ogie Diaz, he had also stated plans to transfer to the college in Dasmariñas and to take up a veterinary course.
+In an interview with Ogie Diaz, he had also stated plans to transfer to Kolehiyo ng Lungsod ng Dasmariñas and to take up a veterinary course.